ayoung42/5100-weather-project/README.md

 ## Comparing Rainfall in Seattle and Hilo
-> A brief description of what the project does and its purpose.
 This code compares the rainfall in two different cities: Seattle, Washington and Hilo, Hawaii
 ---

 ## Project Overview

-Provide a short and concise overview of the project.
-Mention the problem it solves, the data used, and the key outcomes or findings.

 As part of the course, DATA 5100, I have been asked to investigate the relative rainfall in Seattle and a city of my choosing (Hilo, Hawaii) to determine which has more rainfall, ostensibly to win an argument with parental figures that it does **NOT** rain too much in Seattle.
 I will be using data collected by NOAA from the years: January 1, 2018 to December 31, 2022.
-Once I have completed the analysis I will discover:
+Relative rainfall was assessed on these axes:
+    Maximum amount of rain in a given day
+    Higher overall volume of rainfall in a given timeframe Higher average amount of rain in a given timeframe More days of rain across a given timeframe (2018-2022 in our case), and fewer days with 0 rain Overwhelmingly, Hilo received more rain across each of these dimensions.

 - **Objective:** I am investigating whether it rains more in Seattle, WA or Hilo, Hawaii.
 - **Domain:** Natural Science